On the 20th of January, this year people all over the world were surprised by the tragedy that was the Bourke Street car attack.

 Following the stolen car’s rampage through Bourke Street Mall (Melbourne) six people were confirmed dead and thirty-one were admitted to hospital.
 For many of the victims the pain and suffering of this tragedy is still not over, soliciting the question, how can these victims be adequately compensated?

 The victims of the Bourke Street car attack have not only been subject to physical suffering.
 Numerous people involved in the incident have been left with psychological injuries, including PTSD, anxiety and depression.
 Injuries of this kind often go undetected by the victims making them not evident during the initial incident.

-For those who were injured in the Bourke Street tragedy, compensation is available, however the compensation payout process isn’t as simple as the average payout claim due to the location and nature of the incident.
-The two forms of compensation schemes that victims are eligible to apple for with regards to the Bourke Street tragedy are;
+For those who were injured in the Bourke Street tragedy, compensation is available, however, the compensation payout process isn’t as simple as the average payout claim due to the location and nature of the incident.
+The two forms of compensation schemes that victims are eligible to apply for with regards to the Bourke Street tragedy are;

 Transport Accident Commission (TAC), covering injuries sustained from the vehicle itself